leandrosardi/blackops/README.md

 # BlackOps

-The **BlackOps** a library for easily manage CD operations of your software projects.
+The **BlackOps** library makes it easy to manage CD operations of your software projects.

 The `ops` command is great for managing: